Read more information here.

 Feeding your dog can be quite expensive.
 Whether your dog is eating dry food, wet food, grain free food or even human food, understanding what can dogs eat is essential.
 This mainly applies when feeding “Human” foods such as fruit and vegetables.
 A dogs digestive system is very different to a human and some foods can be poisonous to dogs and lethal.
+Some treats are also worth looking into as well to find more suitable options.

 If you are sat wondering, I wonder if my dog can eat this, but your not quite sure, don’t feed it them.
 I have researched the below foods to see what can dogs eat sometimes or not at all to help you along your way in trying new foods with your dog.